levon003/levon003.github.io/_posts/2026-07-04-card-trick.md

 - In the 5-card stack, 7 cuts is equivalent to 2 cuts, moving the comparison card from the bottom to the 3rd position.
 - In the 4-card stack, 7 cuts is equivalent to 3 cuts, moving the comparison card from the bottom to the 1st position.

-We can now run the ending from differing numbers of cuts, confirming that 7 cuts is the only option to move the comparison card to the appropriate position in the deck at all three possible deck sizes.
+We can now run the ending from differing numbers of cuts, confirming that 7 cuts is the only option to move the comparison card to the appropriate position in the stack at all three possible stack sizes.

 {% include card-trick/card-trick-ring.html %}

 (If you're familiar with modular arithmetic, you'll note that 7 ≡ 3 (mod 4), 2 (mod 5), and 1 (mod 6) – the right top card for all three stack sizes simultaneously.)

 I thought this was a neat trick.
-I'll note that I had Claude Opus create the visualizations for me so I could understand the trick better (although I wrote the text in the animations and in the rest of the post).
+I had Claude Opus create the visualizations for me so I could understand the trick better (although I wrote the text in the animations and in the rest of the post).
 I guess that's another use of large language models... removing a little magic from the world!